 - The first partial month of leave can be combined with the second full month of leave. - The Purchase of Service Application provides space for the employer to record several pay periods.

-2.7 The purchase of service application package
+2.7 The Purchase of Service Application package

-2.7.1 The purchase package overview
+2.7.1 Purchase of service information for members